Definition of Defensive Interval Ratio?

 Example – #1

-Let us take the example of John who has invested in a company named ADF Ltd three years ago.
-Now John wants to evaluate the liquidity position of the company and one of his friends suggested he use a defensive interval ratio.
+Let us take the example of John, who invested in ADF Ltd three years ago.
+Now John wants to evaluate the company’s liquidity position, and one of his friends suggested he use a defensive interval ratio.
 According to the latest annual report of ADF Ltd, the financial information is available.
 Based on the above-given information, help John calculate the defensive interval ratio for ADF Ltd.

 Solution: